sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/falsey bouncer/falsey-bouncer.md

 bouncer([7, "ate", "", false, 9]);

 # notes
+- 100224: refer to `boolean.js`. trying to get array elements to be added to the same array. it print out new elements one at a time in a new array. the elements are not **appended** to the array.
 - 100224: refer to `falsy.js`. tyring to convert **values** back from `boolean` values and `return` new array with `true` values only.
 - 100224: need to work out how to:
   1. check each element in the array